(Reposted from August 2014)

 I noticed this technique recently in the writings of a well-known theologian who believes in predestination.
 He basically said something like “Our great Holy Father in heaven –the Creator of all - expects us to evangelize, right?
 And we are supposed to be obedient, even when we don’t understand, right?
 Therefore, we need to be obedient when it comes to evangelism even if we don’t understand how evangelism affects things since God has already pre-decided people’s destinies.
 But since God told us to evangelize, we need to do it without reservation.”

-The problem here, though, is that you are not disagreeing with the truths but with what he is applying them to.
-Be aware of these kinds of manipulative techniques which will make you feel so unhumble that you will agree with “faulty logic” (which I think “predestination” is) just so you can’t be accused of disagreeing with clear, biblical truth.
+The problem here, though, is that you are not disagreeing with the truths but with what he slipped in with them or what he attached the truths to.
+Be aware of these kinds of manipulative techniques which will make you feel so unhumble for disagreeing that you will agree with “faulty theology” (which I think Calvinism is) just so you can’t be accused of disagreeing with clear, biblical truth.

 I have also heard things like the idea that people from other countries have no problem with “predestination,” and that it’s only us entitled, power-hungry, un-humble Americans who have trouble with it.
 This makes it so that if you disagree with predestination, you are identifying yourself as “entitled, power-hungry, and un-humble.”
 And who wants to do that?